Electro-Harmonix Canyon Delay & Looper

 Found 0 artists

-Possibly the best compact digital delay
+Best compact digital delay

 As a digital multi-delay that is $110 cheaper than the Line 6 DL4, this pedal is incredible.
 Not only does it offer 11 different delays and a looper, but it can emulate non-delay pedals as well.
 On the EHX forums, gvelasco has discovered how, with some tweaking, the modulated delay can be made to sound like a traditional chorus and the octave delay can emulate a POG.
 That's not even where his discoveries stop!